 Our commitment to net zero

-In September 2020, PwC made a worldwide commitment to achieve net zero greenhouse gas (GHG) emissions with 2030 goals.
+In September 2020, PwC made a worldwide commitment to achieve net zero greenhouse gas (GHG) emissions by 2050, with near-term science-based targets set for 2030.
 To achieve the commitment all territories need to progress towards net zero.
 PwC Isle of Man has established a net zero team, with responsibility for the planning and execution of the net zero objective and local territory action plan.

 In July 2021 PwC’s targets were independently validated by the Science Based Targets Initiative (SBTi).
 Our targets are in line with the 1.5-degree scenario to prevent the worst impacts of climate change, as set out in the Paris Agreement.
 The near-term science-based targets are:

-• to reduce absolute scope 3 business travel GHG emissions by 50% within the same timeframe
+• to reduce absolute scope 3 business travel emissions by 50% within the same timeframe

 How will PwC Isle of Man become net zero